Customer Services

 A person who commits a crime in the library or violates any of the following policies will be prohibited permanently from entering the library or otherwise using its services upon penalty of a charge of criminal trespass, and the library may pursue criminal charges against the person.

-The following criminal or dangerous behaviors are prohibited in the library: 1.
-Threatening to attack or physically attacking another person.
+The following criminal or dangerous behaviors are prohibited in the library:

 2. Indecent exposure, public lewdness, and voyeurism.